Colgate quarterly profit rises, forecast maintained

-(Reuters) - Colgate-Palmolive Co (CL.N) posted a higher quarterly profit on Thursday as the toothpaste maker increased advertising and cut costs to mitigate the impact of having the bulk of its business overseas in a difficult economic climate.
+July 26 (Reuters) - Colgate-Palmolive Co posted a higher quarterly profit on Thursday as the toothpaste maker increased advertising and cut costs to mitigate the impact of having the bulk of its business overseas in a difficult economic climate.

 Colgate said it still expected double-digit growth in earnings per share this year on a currency-neutral basis.